shrutirandive/Django-REST-API/README.md

 http://127.0.0.1:8000/search/?search=united ---SEARCH

+## Using Postman

-You can run the same urls in Postman as well
+You can also perform the same operations using Postman by sending requests to the specified URLs.

 ![image](https://user-images.githubusercontent.com/54211989/129901795-0ad45cc5-5bfe-4488-8839-6b3534f2e201.png)
 ![image](https://user-images.githubusercontent.com/54211989/129901968-4fe9a27e-af31-4e66-9822-49bf7ac9a758.png)